shrop/os-app-configs/shrop-mac.md

 * Setup "Selective Sync" as necessary
 * Change icon to black and white

+Evernote

+* Preferences
+  * Evernote Helper (check the following)
+    * Keep Evernote Helper running in the background when I quit Evernote
+    * Show Elephant in Menubar
+    * Start the Evernote Helper when I log in to my computer
+  * Set the "Inbox" notebook as the default location for clipped notes
+  * After clipping
+    * Uncheck "Bring the clip to the front"
+    * Uncheck "Bounce the dock icon once"

 Finder

 * Show these items on the desktop: all